velvia/links/rust.md

 * [bitpacking](https://crates.io/crates/bitpacking) - insanely fast integer bitpacking library
 * [packed_struct](https://crates.io/crates/packed_struct) - bitfield packing/unpacking; can also pack arrays of bitfields; mixed endianness, etc.
 * [rkyv](https://crates.io/crates/rkyv) - Zero-copy deserialization, for generic Rust structs, even trait objects.
 Uses relative pointers.
+* [Speeding up incoming message parsing using nom](https://medium.com/tezedge/speeding-up-incoming-message-parsing-by-3-to-10-times-by-switching-from-serde-to-the-nom-library-a74b04391bb4) - a detailed guide to using nom for deserialization, much faster than Serde

 The ideal performance-wise is to not need serialization at all; ie be able to read directly from portions of a binary byte slice.
 There are some libraries for doing this, such as flatbuffers, or [flatdata](https://heremaps.github.io/flatdata/) for which there is a Rust crate; or Cap'n Proto.
 However, there may be times when you want more control or things like Cap'n Proto are not good enough.